LazaroOnline/AwsAuthenticator/docs/UserGuide.md

 AwsCredentialManager.exe -Token 123456
 ```

+> Running in command-line generates a log file named `AwsCredentialManager.log` in the same directory as the app,
+> this log is used to debug what the app is doing and to be able to visualize possible error output.

 #### CMD: Update AWS credentials
 To further automate the AWS credentials update, once the app is configured with the required fields,
 you can run this app from the command-line using the argument parameter `-UpdateCreds`